wynandkok/ReactBoilerplate/readme.md

-React timer app.
-Built to explore React, Webpack and JS tests.
+React boilerplate.
+Built as a base to explore React, Webpack and JS tests.